Max Kepler Preview, Player Props: Twins vs. Pirates

 Pirates Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Pirates pitching staff ranks 15th in MLB.
+- The 8.7 strikeouts per nine innings put together by the Pirates pitching staff ranks 15th in MLB.

-- The Pirates' 4.61 team ERA ranks 22nd among all MLB pitching staffs.
+- The Pirates have the 21st-ranked team ERA among all league pitching staffs (4.60).

-- Pirates pitchers combine to surrender 138 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- Pirates pitchers combine to surrender 138 home runs (1.1 per game), the ninth-fewest in the league.

-- Keller tries for his 10th win when he gets the start for the Pirates, his 26th of the season.
-He is 9-8 with a 4.27 ERA and 161 strikeouts in 149 2/3 innings pitched.
+- Bido gets the start for the Pirates, his ninth of the season.
+He is 2-3 with a 5.05 ERA and 37 strikeouts through 41 2/3 innings pitched.

-- In his most recent outing on Sunday against the Cincinnati Reds, the righty went six innings, giving up one earned run while surrendering five hits.
+- In his most recent time out -- out of the bullpen on Monday -- the righty threw three innings against the New York Mets, giving up one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.